loongson-community/loongarch-opcodes/README.md

   Other parts of the manual, especially the register names, refer to the bank of 1-bit FP predicates as `fcc`, but mnemonics have `cf`, which is inconsistent.

+* Naming symmetry is restored for several LBT instructions.

+  In general, transfer between register banks are named `movXX2YY`, but the two transfers between GPRs and LBT scratch registers are officially named `gr2scr` and `scr2gr`: `mov` is prepended to restore consistency.
+Similarly, x86 and ARM translation assists are almost always named `x86foo` and `armfoo` respectively, but annoyingly some are named `setx86foo` and `setarmfoo`;
+  ordering is also fixed for them.

 * `asrt[le,gt].d` have the suffix removed.